Climate change

 Yes.
 Global volcanic activity is taken into account.
 Large volcanic eruptions (e.g. the 1991 eruption of Mount Pinatubo in the Philippines) inject a massive amount of aerosol material into the upper atmosphere.
 Volcanic eruptions of this magnitude can result in significant global cooling for 1 to 2 years until these aerosols are removed from the atmosphere.
 These events are very sporadic and do not have a long-term impact on climate.

 The “switching off” of the North Atlantic heat conveyor is a type of phenomenon listed as a low probability, high-risk event.
 An asteroid striking the Earth is another example.
-Other climate related examples include the loss of the Greenland and Antarctic Ice Sheets, major disruption of the El Niño, La Niña processes, as well as disruption to other ocean currents.
+Other climate related examples include the loss of the Greenland and Antarctic Ice Sheets, major disruption of the El Niño and La Niña processes, as well as disruption to other ocean currents.
 These events are very unlikely, and most modelling groups cannot simulate any realistic scenarios which might lead to such events.
 However, if such events were to occur (and we do know they have happened in the past) then the consequences would be catastrophic.
 Therefore, in short, there is a chance of a catastrophic event of this type, but the risk is considered to be very small.
 They attract the attention of headline writers because a disaster makes better “news”.

 Go to Top